 - The stem, this is designed to help you locate and pull out the cup, for some women it pokes out especially if you have a low cervix but it can be trimmed or cut off totally.

 I watched a few videos on menstrual cups, better believe there's a lot of cups & a fair bit of knowledge but it's mostly similar.
 It's finding out if the cups suitable for you.
 The best thing is to find out if you have a low or high cervix and the best time to know is when you are on your cycle as your cervix moves up and down.
-I read the same way how to find out but a couple of different positions, we use the knuckle rule, this website gives you a good run-down on how to find out.
+I read the same way how to find out but a couple of different positions, we use the knuckle rule.

 I determined mine was medium but the next thing was how do I get this open cup, up inside of me?
 Once again it's going to be based on what you prefer, I tried the c fold and I didn't like it but the push down method was perfect - watch this video on different fold methods (this channel in general is very informative on menstrual cups).
 Another thing you can do is practice wearing the cup on a dry run (not on your period) so you can get comfortable with inserting and removing.
 You can wet the cup for it to be a bit easier to insert or use water based lube.
 I did use lube on my first day because I wasn't so heavy.
 The I practiced getting it out and at this point I still had the stem attached, I found it easier the first time to squat and really relax.
 Using my forefinger and thumb to find the stem and bring it down a little and then grip onto the grip on the cup, start to bring it down, and slightly push downwards onto my pubic bone to release the suction, once one side is down you walk it down and get one side of the cup out and then the other.
 Written down it sounds so complex but believe me it's not and the more you do it, the more you become a pro!